mewmew/playground/turtle/README.md

 ======

-Expressing information, concepts and ideas in order to teach someone else gives you a deeper understanding of what you know and also of your limitations.
+Expressing information, concepts and ideas in order to teach someone else gives you a deeper understanding of your own knowledge and limitations.

 The purpose of project turtle is to facilitate my own understanding of the Japanese language.
 It is largely based on the awesome [WaniKani][] site and any